-BSAD 443 - Management Information Systems
+BSAD 443 - Management Information Systems 3 hours

 Overview of current information systems literature.
 Coverage stresses the fit between information systems and the organizations.
 Topics include business process reengineering, electronic commerce, IT architecture, strategic and global information systems, IT impact on organizations, information systems planning, operations, and control.
-Prerequisites: Major in Business Administration, Accounting, or Computer Science AND junior or senior standing AND BSAD 157.
+Prerequisites: BSAD 157 with grade of C or better or BSAD 357, and junior or senior status.